jaehyunkim2020/League-Stats/README.md

 ## Future Enhancements

-Expanded Data Display: Include champion mastery, hours played (if available).
+1. **Expanded Data Display**: Include champion mastery, hours played (if available).
-Comparison Winner: Feature to highlight the 'winner' after comparison.
+2. **Comparison Winner**: Feature to highlight the 'winner' after comparison.
-UI/UX Improvements: Transition from square containers to more dynamic layouts.
+3. **UI/UX Improvements**: Transition from square containers to more dynamic layouts.
-Analytics Integration: Incorporate Google Analytics for user interaction tracking.
+4. **Analytics Integration**: Incorporate Google Analytics for user interaction tracking.
-More Games: Extend support to additional games for a wider audience.
+5. **More Games**: Extend support to additional games for a wider audience.
-Advanced Visualizations: Implement graphs and charts for a more intuitive data representation.
+6. **Advanced Visualizations**: Implement graphs and charts for a more intuitive data representation.

 ## Contributions